kgryte/javascript-style-guide/README.md

 While the code base to which you want to contribute may be a horrific mess in terms of aesthetic appearance and style, style consistency takes precendent over personal preference and canon.
 The more consistent a code base is in terms of style, the more readers of the code can focus on what the code does rather than deciphering changes in style.

-So, if your peers commit various _faux pas_ outlined below, as long as you are contributing to their code base, abide by their conventions.
+So, even if your peers commit various _faux pas_ outlined below, as long as you are contributing to their code base, abide by their conventions.

 A code base--module, repository, application, library, etc--should always appear to have a single author and not be a schizophrenic franken-mess.